conniely04/Mario_Arduino/README.md

-# Platform Game Using LCD And Adruino
+# Oiram Game Using LCD And Adruino

 Simple platform game using an LCD, button, and Arduino Mega 2560.
 When button is held, character will jump over obstacles.